Kagami/webm.py/README.md

 # webm.py

-Yet another bikeshed to encode WebM videos from CLI.
+Cross-platform command-line WebM converter.

 ## Features

+* No Python dependencies, single source file
-* Encodes input video to WebM container with VP9 and Opus
+* Supports encoding to VP8, VP9 and AV1, with Opus or Vorbis
-* Uses 2-pass encoding, has optional VP8/Vorbis and album art modes
-* Fits output file to the size limit by default
-* Allows to select video/audio streams and external audio track
-* Can burn subtitles into the video
-* Flexible set of options and ability to pass raw flags to FFmpeg
+* 2-pass encoding, user-friendly defaults, flexible set of options
-* [Interactive mode](#interactive-mode) to cut/crop input video with mpv
+* Provides graphical [interactive mode](#interactive-mode) to cut/crop input video with mpv
+* Can burn subtitles, fit to limit, use external audio track and many more

 ## Requirements